P.H. DeLeon, Foreward.

 - Supplies tools for bypassing restrictions of managed care

-- Suitable for newly licensed therapists and seasoned professionals @text: Written by a licensed therapist with over 19 years of experience in private practice, this book is a much-needed reference for mental health practitioners pursuing fee-f
+- Suitable for newly licensed therapists and seasoned professionals @text: Written by a licensed therapist with over 19 years of experience in private practice, this book is a much-needed reference for mental health practitioners pursuing fee-for-service practice.

 - Go from your ideal practice vision through the "how-to" steps to succeed.